Armed Violence Reduction Interventions

-The complexity of armed violence calls for a comprehensive approach to armed violence reduction.
-When designing Armed Violence Reduction (AVR) interventions, Danish Demining Group (DDG) is guided by the Organisation for Economic Cooperation and Development’s (OECD) Armed Violence Lens.
+The complexity of armed violence calls for a comprehensive approach to Armed Violence Reduction (AVR).
+When designing AVR interventions, the Danish Demining Group (DDG) is guided by the Organisation for Economic Cooperation and Development’s (OECD) Armed Violence Lens.

 The lens depicts the main elements and intervention levels that shape the patterns of armed violence: